tomrijndorp/dotfiles/README.md

 This script installs a new `.gitconfig` file that uses includes to point to a curated config file in this repo.
 If you want to add your own, store those changes in `.gitconfig_local`.

-**4. Sensible defaults**
-At least for me `:)`
-- `zsh` is the default shell
-- `vim` with Vundle plugins

-All this stuff is easy to modify, but you'll probably want to fork the repo.
-This thing is not built to support different users with different needs at the same time.

 **5. Choose what to install**
 All install scripts are located under `installers`.
 Using `dot install all` you can do a